|Name and website of the university||Universidade Estadual de Campinas – Unicamp

 Rua Josué de Castro, 120 Caixa Postal 6194

 Agreements, Incoming and Outgoing Students from/to Russia, China, Japan, South Korea, South Africa and Germany

 Agreements, Incoming and Outgoing Students from/to Latin América

 Ivie Santana – firstname.lastname@example.org

-Agreements, Incoming and Outgoing Students from/to the USA, Canada, Australia, New Zealand, Denmark, Sweden, Norway and Portugal
+Agreements, Incoming and Outgoing Students from/to the USA, Canada, Australia, New Zealand, Denmark, Sweden, Norway, Poland and Israel

 Mariana Pereira – email@example.com

 Agreements, Incoming and Outgoing Students from/to the UK, France, Belgium, Irland, Switzerland, the Netherlands and Italy